dbitca/PAD_LABS/README.md

   - *Content-Type:* `application/json`
   - *Body:* An array of recipes containing the specified ingredient as JSON objects.

+## Tech Stack
+For building microservices, I used Spring Boot.
+To manage API requests, balance the load on my servers, and help microservices find each other, I used Python, specifically Flask.
+Both of my databases are PostgreSQL, which is a reliable and high-performance choice.

+For keeping track of what's happening in the system and diagnosing issues, I will set up the ELK Stack for logging.
+It will help me collect and analyze logs effectively.

+To make sure all my system parts can talk to each other, I use REST communication.
+It's a simple and efficient way for my services to exchange data.

+## Deployment
 ### Docker Images
 In order to test the application, run the compose file from the PAD_LABORATORIES directory, using the commands:
 ```cmd